2022 Vancouver Canadians outfielder Dasan Brown runs it down in the latest episode of C’s Chat.

 COVID would push Brown’s full-season debut to 2021 where he joined the Dunedin Blue Jays.
 He singled in his first game in St. Lucie June 27 and had a three-hit performance in Palm Beach July 2.
 That was the start of a five-game hitting streak and a 12-game on-base streak which culminated with Brown’s first professional home run in Clearwater July 17.
 He missed a chuck of time in August due to injury but did have a five-game hitting streak in September.
 There was also a 2-for-2 day at the plate with two stolen bases against Clearwater September 15.
 He batted just .212 in 51 games but stole 22 bases in 28 attempts and had an on-base percentage of .310 thanks to eight hit by pitches.

 It was back to Dunedin for Brown in 2022.
 His second game of the year saw him pick up two hits and steal three bases against Bradenton April 9 but his average hovered from the .170 range before reeling off a six-game hitting that included home runs in Bradenton April 26 and April 28.
-Unfortunately, Brown was sidelined due to injury and did not return until the mid-point of June.
+Unfortunately, Brown was sidelined due to an oblique injury and did not return until the mid-point of June.
 After a six-game tune-up with the Florida Complex League Blue Jays in which he put a .409 OBP in 16 at-bats, Brown was back with the D-Jays June 21 when he went 3-for-5 against Bradenton.
 He would reach base by hit or a walk in all 18 games since his return to Dunedin including a home run against Clearwater July 9 and another two-run shot in St. Lucie July 13.

 A batting line of .279/.369/.450 with 14 extra-base hits and 11 stolen bases in 38 games with Dunedin convinced the Toronto brass to promote Brown to Vancouver.
 He picked up two hits in his C’s debut in Spokane July 22 and led to a three-game hitting streak.
 It was on July 26 when Brown returned to Canadian soil and he drew a walk in his Nat Bailey Stadium debut against Everett after nearly homering in his first at-bat.